adla-kajtaz/PythonExercises/Exercise19/README.md

 One of the exercises included in this repository is to create a function that removes duplicate elements from a list.

-### SSteps to Implement the Remove Duplicates Function:
+### Steps to Implement the Remove Duplicates Function:

 1. Define the Function